cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 leaving client_identity and server_identity unspecified (and using client_public_key and
 server_public_key instead) is acceptable.

-## Envelope Encryption {#envelope-encryption}

-The analysis of OPAQUE from {{OPAQUE}} requires the authenticated encryption scheme used to produce the envelope in the external mode to have a special property called random key-robustness (or key-committing).
-This specification enforces this property by utilizing encrypt-then-MAC in the construction of the envelope.
-There is no option to use another authenticated encryption scheme with this specification.
-(Deviating from the key-robustness requirement may open the protocol to attacks, e.g., {{LGR20}}.)
-We remark that export_key for authentication or encryption requires no special properties from the authentication or encryption schemes as long as export_key is used only after the envelope is validated, i.e., after the MAC in RecoverCredentials passes verification.

 ## Export Key Usage {#export-key-usage}

 The export key can be used (separately from the OPAQUE protocol) to provide